lerwys/lnls-ans-role-repository/README.md

     cp -r /usr/lib64/python3.7/site-packages/_selinux.cpython-37m-x86_64-linux-gnu.so env/lib64/python3.7/site-packages/
 ```

-Be advides, that the python versions might differ and the library names, as well.
+Be advised, that the python versions might differ and the library names, as well.

 ## License